Sutherland High School, Centurion: School houses

 These houses compete in various sporting and cultural competitions throughout the year.

 Leadership programmes

-The School of Leadership is a youth leadership development initiative that is unique to Sutherland High School.
+The School of Leadership is a youth leadership development initiative.

 Red blazer programme

 Learners at Sutherland High School can sign up for the "Red Blazer" programme.
-This is the most prestigious award that the School of Leadership offers.
 The main characteristics of a red blazer recipient are respect, integrity and accountability.
-Below is a more extensive description of each requirement of the Red Blazer programmes.

 Desert walk

 Desert walk is the first event that the School of Leadership offered.
 Learners are expected to endure a walk through the desert through challenging physical activities and limited food and sleep.

-Mentor programme

-The mentor programme was initiated in 2009 where Grade 8 pupils were allocated a Grade 11 pupil who would look after them, “showing them the ropes” of Sutherland High School, and helping them cope with their first year of high school.

 Sports activities

 Sutherland High School is part of the Pretoria English Medium High School Athletics Association (PEMHSAA), and has won the association's inter-highschool events 20 consecutive times from 1991 to 2011.

-Sutherland High School has been performing very well on sports during the year.

 The sports that are offered in the school are: